jrd261/exp-docs/mydoc/mydoc_special_layouts.md

 ## FAQ layout

-See {{site.data.mydoc.mydoc_urls.mydoc_faq.link}} for an example of the FAQ format, which follows an accordion, collapse/expand format.
+See {{site.data.urls.mydoc_faq.link}} for an example of the FAQ format, which follows an accordion, collapse/expand format.
 This code is from Bootstrap.

 ## Knowledgebase layout

-See {{site.data.mydoc.mydoc_urls.mydoc_kb_layout.link}} for a possible layout for knowledge base articles.
+See {{site.data.urls.mydoc_kb_layout.link}} for a possible layout for knowledge base articles.
 This layout looks for pages containing specific tags.

 ## Scroll layout

-If you have a long JSON message you're documenting, see the {{site.data.mydoc.mydoc_urls.mydoc_scroll.link}}.
+If you have a long JSON message you're documenting, see the {{site.data.urls.mydoc_scroll.link}}.
 This layout adds a side pane showing links to pointers in the left pane.

 ## Shuffle layout

-If you want a dynamic card layout that allows you to filter the cards, see {{site.data.mydoc.mydoc_urls.mydoc_shuffle.link}}.
+If you want a dynamic card layout that allows you to filter the cards, see {{site.data.urls.mydoc_shuffle.link}}.
 This uses the Shuffle JS library.